Axway/unified-catalog-migration/README.md

 ## Improvements

+* Icon is broken is there is no initial icon.
 * Categories
-* add owner of Asset / Product & Plan based on the service owner.
+* add the product visibility based on the catalog item sharing
-* add the sharing of catalog?